Aditya-402/Interactive_trainer/README.md

     ```

 3.  **Configuration:**
-    *   Create a `.env` file in the root directory (or configure `server/config.py`) with your Google Cloud Project ID and the path to your service account key file:
+    *   Create a `.env` file in the root directory (or configure `server/config.py`) with your Google Cloud Project ID, the path to your service account key file, and Gemini API key:
         ```env
         GOOGLE_APPLICATION_CREDENTIALS="path/to/your/chitti-xxxx.json"
         GOOGLE_PROJECT_ID="your-gcp-project-id"
+        GEMINI_API_KEY="your-google-ai-gemini-api-key" # For chapter-specific Q&A
         ```

 4.  **Running the Application:**